 Remarkably, the current church dates back to the 14th century, when The Canterbury Tales were still a glint in Geoffrey Chaucer’s eye and Vienna didn’t even have its own bishop.

 The trademark bell tower, for example, went up back then and proved a useful observation post during the Turkish sieges of 1529 and 1683.

 The interior is equally historic.
 For example, the 1786 organ sits in surrounds designed by Johann Ferdinand Hetzendorf von Hohenberg.
 That same architect also built the Gloriette and other iconic features at Schönbrunn Palace.

-Music lovers should take a look at the small monument to the poet and librettist, Pietro Metastasio (1698-1782).
+Music lovers should take a look at the small monument to the Italian poet and librettist, Pietro Metastasio (1698-1782).
 Joseph Haydn, Antonio Salieri, and Mozart all feature on the monument’s front relief.